onephp/robot/readme.md

-Git is a version control stystem;
+Git is a distributed version control stystem;
 Git is a free software;

 xxxxx